thepikachin/python_homework/README.md

 This is my code

-That you can go through
+That you must go through